ABC ONE HOUR CLEANERS

 Phase 1: Excavating Areas Where Source Materaial Was Directly Buried and Disposed (Fall of 2019)

 The former middle building housed the dry cleaning operations and consequently, the PCE discharges.
 Based on interviews conducted by the owners of the ABC One-Hour Cleaners and data collected from soil sampling activities, the highest PCE concentrations were detected, more specifically, near the septic tank system and washer where the PCE was directly discharged and buried.
 EPA will, at this time, only remove the septic tank system and surrounding soil.
 The excavated area will be backfilled.
 To prevent traffic coming onto the Site, EPA will construct a fence around the perimeter of the footprint of the former building.

-Phase 2: Addressing All Contaminated Soil (Winter of 2020)
+Phase 2: Addressing All Contaminated Soil (To be Determined When Funding is Available)

 The cleanup method that was selected to address the soil contamination is in-situ thermal remediation with soil vapor extraction.
 The figure below depicts the general overview of the selected cleanup method.
 Groundwater contamination will be addressed once upon the completion of the selected soil remedy has operated and achieved the soil cleanup goals.